stonehank/get-function-params-with-ast/README.md

-## Get parameters name for any "shape" of function
+## Get function parameters with any "shape".

 ### Feature